WoA-OnePlus-6-Series/WoA-on-OnePlus6-Series/guide/2-install.md

 ### Diskpart
 > [!WARNING]
 > DO NOT ERASE ANY PARTITION WHILE IN DISKPART!!!!
 THIS WILL ERASE ALL OF YOUR UFS!!!!
-THIS MEANS THAT YOUR DEVICE WILL BE PERMANENTLY BRICKED WITH NO SOLUTION! (except for taking the device to Xiaomi or flashing it with EDL, both of which will likely cost money)
+THIS MEANS THAT YOUR DEVICE WILL BE PERMANENTLY BRICKED WITH NO SOLUTION! (except for flashing it with EDL, which will wipe your data)
 ```cmd
 diskpart
 ```